Xoadra/MarkdownExample/README.md

 This is a repo for testing the sourcing of markdown content remotely using Gatsby and GitHub's GraphQL API.
 It will include example frontmatter in addition to other markdown features like a table of contents and whatnot to make sure that all kinds of markdown properties are being parsed correctly and safely.

+This line was added using the GitHub API from my TypeScriptGatsby project!

 More to come soon!